 - Beat the yolks with the softened butter.

 - Season with salt and pepper and add a pinch of grated nutmeg (make two or three strokes on the grater).
-Mix everything together.
+Mix everything well.